mbrandonw/presentations/2024-03-22-macros/presentation.md

 * Generates new Swift code

-* Generate diagnostics and fix-its
+* Generates diagnostics and fix-its

 * Applies more macros